-Rummy is a game that involves arranging same-suit cards in sequence and same-rank cards of different suits.
-The aim of this game is to create sequences of three or more cards of the same suit and/or sets of three or four cards of the same rank but different suits.
+Rummy is a game that involves arranging same-suit cards in sequences and same-rank cards of different suits in sets.
+The aim of this game is to create sequences of three or more cards of the same suits and sets of three or four cards of the same ranks but different suits.
 However, sets are optional and you can also arrange all your cards in sequences.

 FreeCell comes standard on every Windows PC, which makes the game very popular with people who are fans of card games.
 It is a solitaire card game played with a standard 52-card deck.
 However, the game is different from other solitaire games in that in FreeCell there are rarely any deals that cannot be solved.
 Moreover, all the cards are dealt face up.

 The game has its roots in a game called Eight Off, which has a lot of similarities with FreeCell.
-However, some people argue that the origins of FreeCell date back further than 1945 and it is inspired by a game called Napolean at St. Helena.
+However, some people argue that the origin of FreeCell dates back further than 1945 and it is inspired by a game called Napolean at St. Helena.

-The objective of the game is fairly simple - you have to get all of the cards at hand in foundations.
+The objective of the game is very simple: you have to arrange all the cards in your hand in foundations.
 A foundation is an order in which the cards need to be arranged.

 Every foundation has one suit, and the cards have to be in the following order in each one of them:

-Every move that you make in a game of Freecell is accounted for, and the system tracks how many moves you made to finish a game.
+Every move that you make in a game of FreeCell is accounted for, and the system tracks the number of moves you make to finish a game.
 It helps you track your performance and beat your previous best score.

-Games like Solitaire fall under the genre of puzzle-based card games, and therefore, there are no specific moves to win each game as each time the layout of the cards is different from the previous game.
+Games like Solitaire are included in the genre of puzzle-based card games, so there are no specific moves in Solitaire that will win you every game, as each time the layout of the cards is different from the previous game.

-Solitaire is similar to Freecell, as the objective of the Solitaire, too, is to get all the cards in foundations.
+Solitaire is similar to Freecell as the objective of Solitaire is also to arrange all the cards in foundations.

 Hearts is an evasion game played by 4 players.
-The game is often referred to as Black Lady, Black Maria, Black Widow and Slippery Bitch.
+The game is often referred to as Black Lady, Black Maria, Black Widow or Slippery Bitch.

-Hearts is one of the most popular card games across gaming sites on the Internet.
+Hearts is one of the most popular card games across online gaming sites.
 The game owes its popularity to Microsoft to a great extent, which started selling Windows PCs with the pre-installed game of Hearts in the 1990s.